GSA/fcsm/resources/conferences/2020-research-policy.md

 ethics for machine learning and artificial intelligence (AI/ML) are written at a high level that does not acknowledge fully the complexity of developing machine learning algorithms.
-Specifically, while statements that AI/ ML ought to be “transparent” or “explicable” are easily laudable, they are not technically feasible except when coupled with some extraordinary steps taken by programmer teams and their team leaders.
+Specifically, while statements that AI/ ML ought to be "transparent" or "explicable" are easily laudable, they are not technically feasible except when coupled with some extraordinary steps taken by programmer teams and their team leaders.
 In this presentation, I take ethics for AI/ML down from the high level statements to explanations of in medias res